rodrigoriboldi/rodrigoriboldi/README.md

 - 👋 Hi, I’m @rodrigoriboldi
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Python, R, SQL and Spark
+- 🌱 I’m currently a Data Scientist working for GAVB, a Grupo Boticário's company
 - 💞️ I’m looking to collaborate on Data Science projects

 <!---